astares-professional/astares-website-blog/content/posts/2024/08/2024-08-22-springinitializer.md

 When you use Spring Initializr you will notice that it defines a maven parent for your project.
 This parent is **spring-boot-starter-parent** which has itself another parent **spring-boot-dependencies** defined in the POM.

-The POM in **spring-boot-dependencies** defines many dependencies already.
+The POM of **spring-boot-dependencies** defines many dependencies already that are useful.

 But having it available only from the parent POM might be limiting as you want to use your own custom parent POM.